Delta's last MD-88 flight: Farewell to a Mad Dog

 "I will miss the noise the most," said one enthusiast who lives in Atlanta.
 "If you live within 40 miles of the airport, you know how an MD-80 sounds."

-The MD-80 series was sometimes called the "Mullet Plane," with its "business in the front" whisper quiet cabin and loud "party in the back" from the twin rear mounted Pratt & Whitney JT8D-200 series engines.
+The MD-80 series was sometimes called the "Mullet Plane," with its "business in the front" whisper quiet front part of the cabin and loud "party in the back of the plane" from the twin rear mounted Pratt & Whitney JT8D-200 series engines.

 By comparison to any airliners built from the 1990s forward, the MD-80 is a loud, low-tech, fuel guzzling and environmentally unfriendly relic of the 1980s.
 But when it first entered service as the DC-9-80, the airplane boasted a competitive edge.